-Start by making sure you and your team members are registered in the International Exchange Alumni network on alumni.state.gov.
+Start by making sure you are registered in the International Exchange Alumni network on alumni.state.gov.
 If you have trouble renewing or establishing your account, fill out the account inquiry form at https://alumni.state.gov/account-inquiry.

 Need an account?
-Email firstname.lastname@example.org with the subject line: CDAF Rapid Response- Account Registration.
+Email firstname.lastname@example.org with the subject line: Account Registration.

-Catch up on all you need to know about the application process, proposal writing tips, and important eligibility requirements with the Q&A webinar for the 2019 Citizen Diplomacy Action Fund here.
+This page will be updated as soon as Fall 2020 competition information is available.
+Although the guidelines may differ for the Fall 2020 competition, you can catch up on all you need to know about past competitions' application process, proposal writing tips, and important eligibility requirements with the Q&A webinar for the 2019 Citizen Diplomacy Action Fund here.